scikit-learn-contrib/DESlib/README.rst

     3. Static Selection [2]_

 Variations of each DES techniques are also provided by the library (e.g., different versions of the META-DES framework).

+The following techniques are also available for all methods:
-Moreover, each DES technique can be used as Dynamic Selection, Dynamic Weighting or a Hybrid version which includes dynamic selection + weighting.
+ * For DES techniques, the combination of the selected classifiers can be done as Dynamic Selection (majority voting), Dynamic Weighting  (weighted majority voting) or a Hybrid (selection + weighting).
-The library also offers the implementation of methods which can be applied to DS techniques in order to improve the classification accuracy such as the Dynamic Frienemy Pruning (DFP) [13]_.
+ * For all DS techniques, Dynamic Frienemy Pruning (DFP) [13]_ can be used.
+ * For all DS techniques, Instance Hardness (IH) can be used to classify easy samples with a KNN and hard samples using the DS technique.

+As an optional requirement, the fast KNN implementation from [FAISS](https://github.com/facebookresearch/faiss) can be used to speed-up the computation of the region of competence.

 Citation
 ---------